crate/cloud-tutorials/docs/index.rst

 full-text search, as well as aggregations and Joins.

 This step-by-step tutorial helps you to get started with CrateDB Cloud.
-You learn how to:
+You will learn how to:

-- Create your CrateDB Cloud account
+- Create your CrateDB Cloud user account and install the Croud CLI
-- Install Croud, the CrateDB Cloud CLI tool used to manage your organizations, projects, and resources
+- Use Croud to create your first organization, project, and resources
-- Create your first organization
 - Deploy your first CrateDB cluster

 ..
 NOTE::